Table of Contents

 Altitude

-Consider the electrical source voltage and whether that can sustain your pump’s operation (especially if you’re considering a more powerful pump).
+Consider the electrical source voltage and whether that can sustain your pump’s operation, especially if you’re considering a more powerful pump.
 Special motors can also be powered by DC batteries, compressed air, or pressurized hydraulic oil.

-Fluid Properties
+Pump Fluid Properties

 Viscosity